-- Taking the placement exams will not hurt you.
-NC State uses the highest scores for placement.
-If the AP score is not received by orientation the placement score can be used as a math placement.
+Yes.
+If the AP score is not received by orientation the NC State ALEKS math placement score can be used as a math placement.
 If the AP score is higher than the math placement when you get it, you will be allowed to make adjustments to select a different math course.

 - I have earned college credit from AP/IB tests and/or courses taken at another institution.
 How does this appear at NC State?

-- To be sure your coursework appears on your NC State transcript, we require that you request official transcripts of AP/IB scores and that college transcripts should be sent to the Office of Undergraduate Admissions.
+To be sure your coursework appears on your NC State transcript, we require that you request official AP/IB scores and college transcripts be sent to the Office of Undergraduate Admissions.
 To understand what AP/IB tests and scores will earn credit at NC State, check out this resource.
-To know which courses are taken at another institution will earn credit at NC State, go to the Undergraduate Admissions transferable credit page.
+To know which courses taken at another institution will earn credit at NC State, go to the Undergraduate Admissions transferable credit page.

 - What if I have AP or IB scores but they are not back by New Student Orientation?